• Skip to primary navigation

 Me: Umm … Hmmm … Well, uh … [Quick!
 Think of something, dumbass!]

-Not many adults ask why I am an at-home parent, but when they do I usually give them some line about how it wouldn’t have made financial sense to send the kids to daycare if most or all of my salary would go to pay for it.
+Not many adults ask why I am an at-home daddy, but when they do I usually give them some line about how it wouldn’t have made financial sense to send the kids to daycare if most or all of my work salary would go to pay for it.
 Truth is, the money I was making editing and doing a minimal amount of freelance writing work wouldn’t have paid for daycare anyway.
 Plus, The Wife’s income is head and shoulders and probably another whole person’s body above what I would ever make writing and editing.

 Add in that I’ve never had a career in the true sense of the word, and the decision for me to stay home was a no-brainer for us.
 That last point may complicate things once the kids are all in grade school, but that’s a blog post for another day.
 A day far, far in the future.